Jim's Film Website: Welcome

 Essential pictures, silent era to today, from all major genres and international cinemas, with brief critical remarks.

-Analysis of a Scene from Hitchcock's Strangers on a Train
+Analysis of a Sequence from Hitchcock’s Strangers on a Train

 Shot-by-shot comparison of Hitchcock's film with Patricia Highsmith's novel and Raymond Chandler's screenplay.